StateVoicesNational/Spoke/README.md

 **Twilio**

-Twilio provides test credentials that will not charge your account as described in their [documentation](https://www.twilio.com/docs/iam/test-credentials).
-You may use either your test credentials or your live keys by following the instructions [here](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO_INTEGRATE_TWILIO.md).
+Twilio provides [test credentials](https://www.twilio.com/docs/iam/test-credentials) that will not charge your account as described in their documentation.
+To setup Twilio follow our [Twilio setup guide](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO_INTEGRATE_TWILIO.md).

 ## Getting started with Docker

+Docker is optional, but can help with a consistent development environment using postgres.

 1. `cp .env.example .env` and see step 6 above for some possible tweaks
 2. Build and run Spoke with `docker-compose up --build`